COLLEGE OF THEOLOGY

 I will commit to growing in the knowledge of Jesus Christ through the study and application of Holy Scripture and sound theology.

 I will maintain consistent involvement with a local church by regularly worshipping, serving and studying God's Word with a body of believers and will cultivate unity with fellow Christians, seeking reconciliation and resolution when conflicts arise (Matthew 18).
 I will seek to demonstrate the love of Christ, with gentleness and respect, to those who do not yet know Him as Lord and Savior.

 I will conduct myself as a faithful disciple of Jesus Christ by treating people with love, grace and respect.
 I will strive to keep my mind and body pure and will seek to be above reproach, undefiled and virtuous in every way and will avoid all activities that violate GCU's conduct policies.

 Through reflection on God's Word, we learn to think critically, set and achieve goals and fulfill God's calling.
-GCU integrates the Christian worldview into learning and work to prepare you to live with purpose and integrity.
+Discover how GCU's One Foundation helps us live out this mission.

 College of Theology Educational Alliances